nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ##### Aspect: Whether to edit a command in the command line or in a new Ui window.
 * **Alternative 1 (current choice):** Edit entry in command line.
-  * Pros: View all details of an entry and easily revise them with keyboard shortcuts.
+  * Pro: View all details of an entry and easily revise them with keyboard shortcuts.
-  * Cons: For entries with lengthy details, typing long commands in the command line fills up the text field space and makes it difficult for editing.
+  * Con: For entries with lengthy details, typing long commands in the command line fills up the text field space and makes it difficult for editing.
 * **Alternative 2:** Edit the entry in a new Ui window.
-  * Pros: Edit is purely done in the command line, which might be convenient for minor changes a user want s to make.
+  * Pro: Edit is purely done in the command line, which might be convenient for minor changes a user want s to make.
-  * Cons: Edit is not done purely in command line, but rather in a Ui window.
+  * Con: Edit is not done purely in command line, but rather in a Ui window.
 This might pose an inconvenience for the user given the added step to edit a field of an entry.

   As such, we decided to implement a new feature named `revise` for users to achieve the cons of the current choice